Gaggun-Chaggar/gas-html/README.md

 <script src="unpkg.com/gas-html@latest/dist/es5/index.js"></script>
 ```

-Or you can always copy the code from unpkg and edit to your needs.
+You can always copy the code from unpkg or github and edit to your needs.

 ## Basic Syntax